ValeriuIonutIocsa/ArchiveAll/README.md

 <h2>ArchiveAll</h2>

-Small Python scrript for archiving a list of given files or folders.
+Small Python script for archiving a list of given files or folders.